-Each of the above metrics can be measured across several content channels, such as websites, blogs or social media.
+You can measure each of the above marketing metrics across several content channels, such as websites, blogs, or social media.
 The following framework maps the content marketing metrics (in the order they appear in the marketing and sales funnel) against content channels.
 Using this framework, you can get a better idea of how to measure content across all channels.

-As discussed earlier, consumption metrics can be used to answer the following types of questions:
+As discussed earlier, consumption metrics can answer the following types of questions: